Low-pressure area

 Diverging winds aloft, ahead of these troughs, cause atmospheric lift within the troposphere below as air flows upwards away from the surface, which lowers surface pressures as this upward motion partially counteracts the force of gravity packing the air close to the ground.

-Thermal lows form due to localized heating caused by greater solar incidence over deserts and other land masses.
+Thermal lows form through localized heating caused by greater solar incidence over deserts and other land masses.
 Since localized areas of warm air are less dense than their surroundings, this warmer air rises, which lowers atmospheric pressure near that portion of the Earth's surface.
 Large-scale thermal lows over continents help drive monsoon circulations.
-Low-pressure areas can also form due to organized thunderstorm activity over warm water.
+Low-pressure areas can also be caused by organized thunderstorm activity over warm water.
 When this occurs over the tropics in concert with the Intertropical Convergence Zone, it is known as a monsoon trough.
 Monsoon troughs reach their northerly extent in August and their southerly extent in February.
 When a convective low acquires a well-hot circulation in the tropics it is termed a tropical cyclone.
 Tropical cyclones can form during any month of the year globally but can occur in either the northern or southern hemisphere during December.

 Atmospheric lift will also generally produce cloud cover through adiabatic cooling once the air temperature drops below the dew point as it rises, the cloudy skies typical of low-pressure areas act to dampen diurnal temperature extremes.
-Since clouds reflect sunlight, incoming shortwave solar radiation decreases, which causes lower temperatures during the day.
-At night the absorptive effect of clouds on outgoing longwave radiation, such as heat energy from the surface, allows for warmer night-time minimums in all seasons.
+Since clouds reflect sunlight, incoming shortwave solar radiation decreases, causing lower temperatures during the day.
+At night the absorptive effect of clouds on outgoing longwave radiation, such as heat energy from the surface, allows for warmer nighttime minimums in all seasons.
 The stronger the area of low pressure, the stronger the winds experienced in its vicinity.
 Globally, low-pressure systems are most frequently located over the Tibetan Plateau and in the lee of the Rocky Mountains.
-In Europe (particularly in the British Isles and Netherlands), recurring low-pressure weather systems are typically known as "low levels".
+In Europe (particularly in the British Isles and Netherlands), recurring low-pressure weather systems are typically known as "low levels."

+On English-language weather maps, low-pressure centers are identified by the letter L.